ShinYang87/ShinYang87.github.io/content/authors/admin/_index.md

   #    Awarded for groundbreaking work on efficient training of large models.
 ---

 I am an applied economist and a visiting professor of instruction at the University of South Florida.
-My research insterests include industrial organization, policy evaluations, the gig economy, and social and economic networks.
-By working with daily high-frequency trip data, I've contributed significantly to the impact study of a naturally-recognized minimum pay rule (i.e. the New York City Driver Pay Rule).
+My research insterests include industrial organization, public policy, the gig economy, and social and economic networks.
+By working with high-frequency trip data, I've contributed significantly to the impact study of a naturally-recognized minimum pay rule (i.e. the New York City Driver Pay Rule).
 My current projects include the study of pricing strategy of Uber and Lyft and second-phase evaluation of the NYC Driver Pay Rule.